These are some people you may meet, when visiting our Church:

 In 2010 my husband and I moved into the area from Scotland.
 As I looked after my granddaughter I decided to take her to St Albans Toddler Group, I found the volunteers so welcoming and friendly that I decided to attend the church.
 I had always been a Christian and gone to church, but during my time in Scotland I had lapsed.
 The welcome and friendliness was such that I felt right at home (having been brought up in the north west), and over the years I got more involved in church life.
 I am now a church warden, help to run the toddler group and thoroughly enjoy helping out at various events throughout the year.
 To me St Albans is like belonging to one big happy family.

 I have been a member of St Alban’s Church for over 30 years.
 When I first went along I was made very welcome and visitors frequently comment what a friendly and welcoming church St Alban’s is.
-I have held various offices in the church and at present am one of the Churchwardens and also Church Administrator.
+I have held various offices in the church and at present I am the Parish Administrator and also one of the two Deputy Churchwardens.

 There are many others who contribute in different ways to the life of our church family and local community such as;